Introduction to Idealstan

 Joining with `by = join_by(id_num)`

 In general, it is always a good idea to check the Rhats before proceeding with further analysis.
 Identification of time-varying ideal point models can be more complicated and is discussed in the accompanying vignette.
-As can be seen above, while the Pathfinder algorithm can identify a mode, it may not be the mode that is theoretically interesting.
+As can be seen above, while the Pathfinder algorithm will usually identify a unique rotation of the ideal points without using any other prior information, it may not be the rotation that is theoretically interesting.
+For that reason, I recommend specifying persons or items to pin to specific values for applied use of the package as I show in the next section.

 Empirical Example: U.S. Senate